 Click here to learn about the Washington Department of Natural Resources' Creosote Removal Program.

 Osprey Nests on Creosote Pilings: Relocation Project

 Port Gardner holds claim to the largest osprey nesting colony on the west coast, many of which nest on the creosote pilings in the bay.
-With the cooperation of the Washington Department of Natural Resources and Pilchuck Audubon Society, the MRC facilitated the installation of five new steel pilings and nest boxes between January 26 and January 30, 2009 to replace those removed during ongoing creosote piling removal efforts.
-An educational sign was placed at an overlook Legion Park in Everett detailing the project.
+With the cooperation of the Washington Department of Natural Resources and Pilchuck Audubon Society, the Snohomish County MRC facilitated the installation of five new steel pilings and nest boxes between January 26 and January 30, 2009 to replace those removed during ongoing creosote piling removal efforts.
+An educational sign was placed at an overlook at Legion Park in Everett detailing the project.